jonnylee777/Predicting-Baseball-Pitches/README.md

 Replaying afterwards covers every pitch, so that is what the dashboard is built on.
 The live code was removed; this note records why, so the question does not get reopened without new evidence.
+This is a data collection issue.

 ## Modeling